Is your 4-H Project Animal Enjoying the Weather?

 • Is there going to be any wind?

-Often times our animals do not necessarily need heat lights, but may need the wind blocked for a portion of the day.
+Oftentimes, our animals do not necessarily need heat lights, but may need the wind blocked for a portion of the day.
 Part of your everyday feeding program should be to pay attention to your animal’s surroundings.
-Things like wind direction and how your pens are laid out are very important in your decision on when to tarp or provide extra protection for your animals.
+Factors such as wind direction and the layout of your pens are crucial in determining when to tarp or provide extra protection for your animals.

-Another thing to pay attention to as your feed your animal each day is – How wet is their stall?
-Sometime even the smallest rains can cause pens to flood or get mucky.
-Animals that are standing in water and muck all day will not be as comfortable and eat as much as animals that are in clean dry stalls.
+Another thing to pay attention to as you feed your animal each day is how wet their stall is.
+Sometimes, even the smallest rains can cause pens to flood or become muddy.
+Animals that stand in water and muck all day will not be as comfortable or eat as much as animals in clean, dry stalls.

-So as you are enjoying the cooler weather, and shorter days make sure to pay attention to your animal and their surroundings.
+As you enjoy the cooler weather and shorter days, be sure to pay attention to your animal and its surroundings.
 This will enable you to keep them comfortable and healthy.

 1